 And the infamous love note wall, where people stick their notes and pleas in the hopes that Juliet will help them find their true loves:

 The rules around sticking these notes on the brick wall changed a few years ago in order to help preserve the building.
-People often used chewing gum or tape to stick notes to the wall, and as of 2012 this came with a 500 Euro fine.
+People often used chewing gum or tape to stick notes to the wall, which caused unnecessary damage.
+But, as of 2012, doing this came with a 500 Euro fine.
 Graffiti was also banned, except on specifically-marked removable panels.

 If this doesn’t satisfy your need to express your love, you can also write letters to Juliet, and a group of volunteers called “Juliet’s Secretaries” will pen a response.
-I just hope they respond in Italian to make it more authentic.
+I just hope they respond in Italian to make the experience a little more authentic.